 wifiskeleton – nope your too late i already died [ft. i wanna be a jack-o-lantern].
-Lyrics Meaning: A Tale of Being Stuck and Misunderstood
+Lyrics & Meaning: A deeply personal journey of feeling stuck, misunderstood, and emotionally resigned amidst external scrutiny

 I’m not tryna ruin your fun